rashmichaudhary24/genai-learning-journal/13-Vector-Representations..md

 Another surprising insight was that many AI capabilities I had thought of as separate technologies—recommendation engines, semantic search, RAG, clustering, similarity detection, and personalization—are all fundamentally built upon vector representations.

-I was also surprised to learn that one of the foundational ideas behind modern AI is remarkably simple: train a model to predict words from context, and semantic understanding emerges as a side effect.

 ---

-## My Understanding of Sliding Windows, CBOW and Skip-Gram
+## My Understanding of Sliding Windows, CBOW, and Skip-Gram

-A sliding window moves across a sentence and determines which words are considered the context and which word is the target.
+A sliding window moves across a sentence and determines which words are considered the context and which word is considered the target.

 For example, in the sentence:

 > The quick brown fox jumps over the lazy dog

-a sliding window can be used to generate multiple training examples.
+a sliding window can be used to generate multiple context-target training examples.

 **CBOW (Continuous Bag of Words)** learns by using the surrounding context words to predict the target word.

+In other words:

 > Given the neighbours, who is this word?